 Socialization must be learned by interacting with other people apart from family members, and the best place for your child to learn this skill is in a trusted daycare center.

-Children who attended daycare or pre-school are better behaved and more socialized than those who were cared for in-home settings.
+Children who attended daycare or pre-school are better behaved and more socialized than those who were cared for in-home settings, explains USA Today.

-In a daycare center, play equipment is carefully chosen to allow children to explore roles and promote social interaction to hone their social skills.
+Play equipment is carefully chosen in a daycare center to allow children to explore roles and promote social interaction to hone their social skills.

 Daycare interaction is an extension of peer-neighbor interaction.